 Learn More About Oscar Fish

-If you'd like to learn more about how to keep Oscar fish healthy and happy, learn about their care, feeding and more.
+If you'd like to learn more about how to keep Oscar fish healthy and happy, learn about their care, feeding, tank care and more.
 Oscar fish come in many beautiful colors, and make fascinating pets.
 Just be sure to give them the habitat they require, and they'll reward you with years of enjoyment.